-On the other hand, glycosuria may be produced by chloroform, and in some cases jaundice has been induced.
-Ether is more apt than chloroform to produce temporary mental and even maniacal excitement, and accordingly, when dealing with the insane or those having any tendency to insanity, chloroform is best where local anæsthesia is not sufficient.

-(3.)
-"Ether Bronchitis" is the pet bugbear of those who advocate the exclusive use of chloroform, and the frequency of its occurrence has been greatly exaggerated, chiefly by persons having very little, and sometimes no practical experience of ether anæsthesia.
+- IV.
+Ether is more apt than chloroform to produce temporary mental and even maniacal excitement, and accordingly, when dealing with the insane or those having any tendency to insanity, chloroform is best where local anæsthesia is not sufficient. - V. "Ether Bronchitis" is the pet bugbear of those who advocate the exclusive use of chloroform, and the frequency of its occurrence has been greatly exaggerated, chiefly by persons having very little, and sometimes no practical experience of ether anæsthesia.